S8A/s8a.github.io/_drafts/setup-deploy-jekyll-v4-tailwindcss-alpinejs.md

 category: personal
 ---

-Last month, I posted an [overview of how I redesigned my website]({% link _posts/2025-02-28-website-redesign.md %}) using Jekyll v4, Tailwind CSS v4, and Alpine.js v3.
-As I explained back then, I used two articles by [Giorgi Mezurnishvili](https://mzrn.sh/) for guidance, but I had to do some things differently because of changes introduced in Tailwind CSS v4, so I thought of writing an updated version of Giorgi's guides.
+Last month, I posted an [overview of how I redesigned my website]({% link _posts/2025-02-28-website-redesign.md %}) using [Jekyll](https://jekyllrb.com/) v4, [Tailwind CSS](https://tailwindcss.com/) v4, and [Alpine.js](https://alpinejs.dev/) v3.
+As I explained back then, I used two articles by [Giorgi Mezurnishvili](https://mzrn.sh/) for guidance on how to use Tailwind CSS with Jekyll, but I had to do some things differently because of changes introduced in Tailwind CSS v4, so I thought of writing an updated version of Giorgi's guides.
 I also added Alpine.js (v3) to my website and set up a Docker Compose file for local deployment, so I'll explain how to do that too.

 ## 1. Set up Docker Compose for local development (optional)